Delanie West Creative Marketing, Business & Brand Development Leader

 She served as Vice President of Product Development, Design, and Global Sourcing for NBC Universal, a Comcast Company, division Leisure Arts and led the initiative to realign the creative departments for acquisition.
 She also served as consulting COO at Healthy Roots Doll company.

-She is a President, Partner and Chief Strategy Officer at Black Creatives, a global network of over 15, 000 professionals in communications, media, advertising, technology, and fashion.
 Delanie is co-founder of the Newark Historical Renaissance Ride, a signature experience celebrating bike advocacy and the cultural and historic heritage of America’s great urban cities.
+A volunteer member since 2011, she is a President, Partner and Chief Strategy Officer at Black Creatives, a global network of over 15, 000 professionals in communications, media, advertising, technology, and fashion mentoring creatives new to and evolving in their careers.
+The network is the first on and offline digital space for Black Creatives and proved a critical resource during the COVID-19 pandemic.
 In 2021 her company Be Super Creative was named as cohort member for the McBride Sisters She Can Fund.
 Delanie was honored with the Global 40 over 40 in Media, Marketing, and Advertising awards

 In March of 2022, Delanie delivered a three-part lecture series Product Development, Packaging Design and Operations & Supply Chain Management at Columbia Business School for Columbia-Harlem Small Business Development center, the first to lecture at the newly constructed David Geffen Hall.